antononim/pyflop/README.md

 # Policy
 Original Creator and addition creator don't take care about your activity, and all this is only for educational purposes only.
+Buy you can still give me some money with your [QIWI valet](https://qiwi.me/antgit)

 # Usage
 ```